 Then, when people get out of prison, they are often denied housing assistance, food stamps, voting rights, and jury service.
 This creates financial challenges if, for example, they want to reunite with a spouse or significant other who receives those benefits.
 They are also slapped with fines and fees related to their own prosecution, drug rehabilitation, and missed payments for child support while they were in prison.
 And they face discrimination in job hunting because of the box they must mark identifying them as having a felony record.
 These people never stop paying for their crimes.
 Wasn’t time in prison enough?

 Now I think there are decent reasons for American Christians to be on either the right or the left, politically.
 But I am troubled by evangelicals who make meritocratic-retributive justice a primary facet of law and institutions because they believe in penal substitutionary atonement theory.
 Once people cross a certain threshold of criminal behavior, it seems very easy to write them off as deserving of whatever punishment befalls them.
-The notorious Stanford prison experiment suggests that once we put other people into the ‘criminal’ category, we can abuse or neglect them to frightening degrees.
+The notorious Stanford prison experiment (though not an appropriate psychology experiment) suggests that once we put other people into the ‘criminal’ category, we can abuse or neglect them to frightening degrees.

 But secular individualists lean towards retribution, too.
 The reason is because in order to practice restorative justice, you need to start with a compelling vision for relationship.
 Secular individualists tend to not have a vision for relationship.
 They have a vision for individual freedom – that is, freedom from unwanted relationship.
 In the absence of a relational vision, they resort to restricting freedom (imprisonment) or inflicting pain.
 Here is an example of a Facebook conversation I had with one such person after Norwegian mass murderer Anders Breivik received a 21 year sentence by the Norwegian justice system, which has restorative justice practices: